aramirezreyes/RamirezReyes_ShallowWaterInFPlane/README.md

 Yang, D., and A. P. Ingersoll, 2013: Triggered Convection, Gravity Waves, and the MJO: A Shallow-Water Model.
 J. Atmos.
 Sci., 70, 2476–2486, https://doi.org/10.1175/JAS-D-12-0255.1.

 On the Shallow Water model of Oceananigans.jl.
-It is currently supposed to work on GPU are CPU architecture.
+It is currently supposed to work on GPU and CPU architecture.

 To see usage see scripts/run_oceananigans_example_gpu.jl and scripts/run_oceananigans_example_gpu.jl